thoughtspot/thoughtspot.github.io/_includes/content/contact-info.md

 Please provide as much detail as possible about your issue, to help us resolve it quickly.

 You need a Support Portal login to file a ticket.
-If you do not have one, contact your ThoughtSpot liaison or email ThoughtSpot support using the details provided [below](#email).
+Please contact ThoughtSpot to get an account, if necessary.

 {: id="address"}
 ## Address